 Before a property owner can receive a loan or other financial assistance from a federally-banked lender, there must be a check to see if the building is in the Special Flood Hazard Area (SFHA).
-Flood insurance rates are determined based on several factors, including the age and type of construction of your home, along with your building's level of risk relative to the base flood elevation (BFE) and/or the flood zone in which your home is located.
+If it is within the SFHA, flood insurance is required by the lending institution.